Extension or review ideas for literature lessons?

 I want students to remember the characters and language of what we share together.
 That satisfied, exhilarating feeling from reading?
 My students should experience that.

 I need activities for literature lessons that won’t cost a fortune or require a tone of prep.
 In prepping for myself, I hope I’m helping you.
-Here are ten simple activities for literature lessons.
+Here are twelve simple activities for literature lessons.

 - Hang blank “posters” around the room.
 Label the posters with important concepts for a graffiti activity.
 Use the student work to clarify any misconceptions and to start class discussions.

 - Color!
 I give students guidance with literary coloring sheets, but you can ask them to draw pictures, doodle notes, or brainstorm examples on blank paper.

 - Ask for “audience questions.”
 Students can submit their inquiries anonymously, and you can close out the class period with these or begin the next class period with a common theme from the questions.

 - Assign individuals, partners, or groups one or two elements for exit tickets.
 Compile student information for the next class period.

 - Use graphic organizers as visual note taking sheets.
 Let students choose their sheets.